hasanmansur/smhasanmansur/content/home/experience.md

     date_start: '2015-02-01'
     date_end: '2017-04-01'
     description: |2-
-        - Lead the engineering team to develop user management and search platforms of in-house project 'ComX'.
+        - Lead the team to develop user management, search and notification platforms of project COMX, an in‑house application framework.
         - Assessed the capacity to deliver, formed sprints and released duration based development milestones.
         - Established standard software engineering practices like version controlling, issue & project tracking.
         - Documented technical specifications & maintained all reports pertaining to the development process.